-There are two common kinds of intestinal overgrowth of undesirable bugs.
+There are two common kinds of intestinal bacterial overgrowth.

-The first most common, Candidiasis, is when the fungus, candida—which naturally occurs in the intestines—decides to overgrow and overtake populations of beneficial bacteria.
+The first, and most common, is when candida—a yeast, or fungus, that naturally occurs in the intestines—decides to overtake populations of beneficial bacteria.

 The second most common type of overgrowth is called Small Intestine Bacterial Overgrowth or SIBO.
-This is when bacteria from the large intestines migrate up into the small intestines and disturb the natural balance of beneficial microbes in the small intestines.
+This is when bacteria from the large intestine migrate up into the small intestine and disturb the natural balance of beneficial microbes in the small intestine.

 Both of these conditions can wreak havoc on mood, energy, digestion, brain power, joint health, and much more.

 In 1984, when I first went into practice, candida had become the condition that made headline news.
-The treatment plan was (and still is to some extent) to kill off the candida overgrowth, and then flood them with probiotics which yes, were popular, even 30 years ago!
+The treatment plan was (and still is to some extent) to kill off the candida overgrowth, and then flood the gut with probiotics, which, yes, were popular even 30 years ago!

-The problem with that plan is that most of the candida-killing agents, whether anti-fungal medications or natural anti-microbial agents like wormwood, grapefruit seed extracts, or Rifaximin, always left the intestinal tract more irritated and raw.
+The problem with that plan is that most of the candida-killing agents, whether antifungal medications or natural anti-microbial agents like wormwood, grapefruit seed extracts, or the antibiotic Rifaximin, always left the intestinal tract more irritated and raw.

-Unfortunately, science did not know how delicate the intestinal microbes were, and after years of eating indigestible processed foods and enduring heavy-handed therapies and medications, most westerners have a microbiome lacking diversity and functional intelligence.1,4 which has left us vulnerable to the proliferation of numerous intestinal imbalances.
+Unfortunately, science did not know how delicate the intestinal microbes were, and after years of eating indigestible processed foods and enduring heavy-handed therapies and medications, most Westerners have a gut microbiome that lacks diversity and functional intelligence.1,4 which has left us vulnerable to the proliferation of numerous intestinal imbalances.

 5 Major Causes of Intestinal Overgrowth, SIBO, and Candida

-Antibiotics and antacids have been shown to alter the intestinal bacteria.
-Alternatives like Saccharomyces boulardii support healthy flora in cases of SIBO and candida.
-(3)
+Antibiotics and antacids have been shown to alter intestinal bacteria.
+Alternatives like Saccharomyces boulardii support healthy flora as they fight SIBO and candida.3

 When there is a lack of stomach acid, foods can linger in the stomach and cause more gas and bloating.
-Without adequate stomach acid to initiate the digestive process, bile is not flowing and intestinal enzymes are not producing, allowing undesirable bacteria to proliferate and enter the small intestine.2
+Without adequate stomach acid to initiate the digestive process, bile is not flowing and intestinal enzymes are not producing, which allows undesirable bacteria to proliferate and enter the small intestine.2

-3. Years of untreated elimination and gastrointestinal issues.
+- Years of untreated elimination and gastrointestinal issues

-The intestinal skin is like the three little bears—it cannot be too dry or too wet, it has to be just right for the proper bugs to thrive.2 Years of untreated constipation, gas, bloating, and more can result in intestinal imbalances that prevent good gut bugs from taking hold.
+Your intestinal skin is like the three little bears—it shouldn’t be too dry or too wet, it has to be just right for the proper bugs to thrive.2 Years of untreated constipation, gas, bloating, and more can result in intestinal imbalances that prevent good gut bugs from taking hold.

-4. A lifetime of processed and sweetened foods.
+- A lifetime of processed and sweetened foods

-Processed and packaged foods feed the undesirable microbes and disturb a healthy microbiome.
-(1,4)
+Processed and packaged foods feed undesirable microbes and disturb a healthy microbiome.1,4

-In Ayurveda, stress causes a reverse flow of the digestion called “udvarta,” where there is upward, instead of downward, intestinal pressure.
-This can damage the ileocecal valve (ICV) and allow large intestinal microbes to migrate into the small intestinal.
+In Ayurveda, stress causes a reverse flow of digestion called udvarta, in which there is upward, instead of downward, intestinal pressure.
+This can damage the ileocecal valve (ICV) and allow large intestinal microbes to migrate into the small intestine.
 Today, this is called SIBO.
-Thirty years ago, we called it an “open ileocecal valve.”
-(2)
+Thirty years ago, we called it an “open ileocecal valve.”2

-Ayurveda maintained that the key is using kind and gentle therapies to restore an environment conducive for a healthy microbiome.
+Ayurveda maintains that the key to healthy digestion is using kind and gentle therapies to restore an environment conducive for a healthy microbiome.

 Addressing all of the issues mentioned above are critical in this process, but changing the intestinal environment is the always the first step.
 I call it starting from scratch inside the digestive tract.

-This one-two punch is the kick-start needed to shift the gut microbiome back into balance.
+This one-two punch is the kickstart you need to shift your gut microbiome back into balance.